yyu233/StudyNote/Work/Gain.md

 13. Learnt how to build ISO, mount ISO, install ISO.
 14. Leant how to package RPM and depoly RPM.
 15. How much runtime dependencies does a third party package requires?
+16. **Challenge happens when thinking an issue in large scale.
+It becomes more complicated and easily out of control.**

 Problem Solving:
 1. Simplifying is the lord....